The True Cost of Missed Restaurant Calls (2026 Data): How Much Revenue You Lose Per Week

 Dedicated phone staff

-Hiring someone specifically to handle phones during peak hours works — but at $15–$20/hour, it costs $300–$600/week for peak coverage.
+Hiring someone specifically to handle phones during peak hours works — but at $15–$20/hour, it costs $300–$600/week for peak coverage, or $3,000–$4,000/month for full daytime coverage.
 This person also needs to know the full menu, handle modifications, and input orders into the POS accurately.
 Training takes 2–4 weeks, and turnover means you're retraining often.
+They still handle exactly one call at a time.

 Call centers and virtual receptionists